FredHutch/fast-file-zfs-beegfs/_posts/2019-03-05-Initial-Testing.md

 zpool create -o feature@encryption=enabled -O compression=lz4 -O encryption=on -O keylocation=prompt -O keyformat=passphrase loc-enc raidz3 <vdevs...>
 ```

+#### Notes
+During testing I used a prompted passphrase manually entered.
+On `zpool import` encrypted zfses are not mounted if they do not have a key available.
+However, `zfs list` will show the zfs along with the mountpoint, but the mountpoint will be missing from the system.
+There is no clear indication from zfs that the encrypted file system is missing its key.
+There is a property _keystatus_ of a zfs that can be queried.

+It also appears that you cannot pre-load a zfs key, before the zpool is imported.
+This makes sense.
+You can specify `-l` to zpool to try to load encrypted file systems, which will prompt for the key (if you set keylocation to prompt) during import.

 #### Testing

 Testing CPU use and throughput with ZFS native encryption enabled.